rcky844/knowledge-handbook/Chemistry/Planet Earth/Fundamentals of Chemistry/Classification of matter.md

 - Copper (Cu)

 ##### Compounds
-**Compounds** are substances composed of two or more elements chemically joined together.
+**Compounds** are substances composed of <u>two or more elements chemically joined together</u>.
 They can be broken down into simpler substances by chemical methods.

 **Examples**:
 - Sodium chloride (NaCl)